Mount Spec, Paluma Range National Park Townsville

 Parks and forests protect Queensland's natural diversity and scenery.
 Help keep these places special by following these guidelines.

-• Glass containers are not permitted in some areas as broken glass can cause injuries.
+• Glass containers are not permitted in swimming areas, including Little Crystal Creek, Big Crystal Creek, Paradise swimming hole and the Rockslides, as broken glass can cause injuries.

 • Never leave food, dirty dishes or bars of soap unattended—Australian brush-turkeys and native giant white-tailed rats are nature’s perfect thieves.